Inertia.js in Rails: a new era of effortless integration

 Inertia.js is a protocol and a set of libraries that enables a complete transition from traditional HTML templates to the use of React, Vue, Svelte, or other frontend framework components as the building blocks for the view layer.
 This approach is well-suited for teams proficient in frontend frameworks who want to use their skills to create more dynamic and responsive user interfaces, while still maintaining traditional server-driven routing and controllers.
 This setup eliminates the need for client-side routing, APIs, or the extensive JavaScript boilerplate commonly associated with having separate frontend and backend applications.

 In this article, we’ll first take a closer look at how Inertia.js works.
-Then, we’ll see how to integrate it into a Rails application using inertia_rails-contrib generators.
+Then, we’ll see how to integrate it into a Rails application using inertia_rails generators.

-Think of this article as a quick overview: we won’t dive too deep; we’ll just will share some links to the documentation.
-At the end, we’ll discuss the future of Inertia.js inside the Rails ecosystem.
+Think of this post as a quick overview: we won’t dive too deep; as we hit our points, we’ll share some links to the documentation for further reading.
+At the end, we’ll discuss what’s next for Inertia.js inside the Rails ecosystem.

 How Inertia.js works